teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## Copyright Registration.

-First, register the US copyright to your games.
-It's not particularly expensive.
+Register the US copyright to every new game.
+It's well worth the $35 filing fee.
 I've collected the Copyright Office's [recent guidance on video game copyright registration here](/video-game-copyright-registration/).
-Register several copyrights covering several different aspects of your game, including the code itself and any particularly interesting characters or art.
-Think about the creative expression in your game, and try to hone in on these creative aspects when filing for a copyright.
+In fact, register *several* copyrights covering different aspects of your game, including the code itself and any particularly interesting characters, art or animations.
+Think about the creative expression in your game, and try register copyrights that focus on those creative aspects.

-You can even register copyrights before you publish your game, to avoid a  [Ridiculous Fishing](http://www.polygon.com/2012/10/5/3461458/cloning-case-files-vlambeer) scenario, where the clone launches *before* the original.
+You can even register copyrights before you publish your game.
+This may help avoid a  [Ridiculous Fishing](http://www.polygon.com/2012/10/5/3461458/cloning-case-files-vlambeer) scenario, where the clone launches *before* the original.

 ## Trademark Registration.

 Second, register the US Trademark in the name of your game.
 This is more expensive than copyright registration, but it provides broader type of right.
 It prevents other people from making a similar game under a *similar title*.
 If you own the registered trademark, you can at least force cloners to think up a different name.

 The trademark registration should describe your game play in some detail in its "description of goods and services."
-If a clone uses a similar-sounding name along side an exact match of the goods and services, you will likely have a strong case for trademark infringement.
+If a clone uses a similar name on a similar game, you will likely have a strong trademark infringement case.
 We discuss [trademark law in detail](/trademark-basics/), and offer a [DIY walkthrough of the trademark registration process](/how-to-trademark-part-2-registration-guide/).
 Our [trademark services are summarized here](/trademark-services/).

 ## Patents